Massive sinkhole sparks ‘utter panic’ as homes evacuated in Surrey

 Surrey County Council declared a major incident on Tuesday as police told residents to “get out as quickly as possible” over fears of an explosion caused by the exposed cables.

-Up to 30 homes have been evacuated as the abyss swallowed at least one garden by Tuesday afternoon.
+Up to 30 homes have been evacuated as the abyss swallowed at least one garden.

 Ms Miri has prepared to be away from her home “for a good couple of months” after she was moved into temporary accommodation.